jdoleary/Spellmasons/docs/TasksCurrent.md

 # Low hanging fruit
 - Steam description is too wordy, just tell 'em why it's awesome
+- bug: you can get to the multiplayer menu when you're not supposed to be able to if you join a multiplayer game and then hit escape twice to open the menu twice, then if you leave the room and join a new one there will be underworld conflicts
 # Pre playtest
 - Need a restart screen after a team wipe
 - Hide disconnected players in game screen but not in the lobby